Jimsyang/learngit/readme.txt

-Git is a distributed version control system.
+﻿Git is a distributed version control system.
 Git is free software under the CPL.
 Git has a mutable index called stage.
 Creating a new branch is quick and simple.

-Test branch。
+Test branch.

-modify bug。
+modify bug.

+origin/dev.